metaplex-foundation/docs/docs/candy-machine-v2/07-MintTokens.md

 ## Mint Multiple Tokens

-You can also mint multiple tokens using the `mint_multiple_tokens` and specifying the number of tokens to be minted:
+You can also mint multiple tokens using the command `mint_multiple_tokens` and specifying the number of tokens to be minted:

 ```bash
 ts-node ~/metaplex/js/packages/cli/src/candy-machine-v2-cli.ts mint_multiple_tokens \